kthomasnj/portfolio/README.md

  * Content for the Navbar would not do as it was done in the training.

  * npm Typed-Text errors out on install.
 Used react-type-animation.

+ * Unable to center portfolio images.

+ * Unable to get the porfolio images to popup.

  ## Resources